 What are blue laws?

 On the other hand, the Blue Laws do not allow selling alcohol for two consecutive weekend days.
 This law causes liquor stores to close down on Sundays between certain hours.
-It depends on the number of alcohol licenses the stores have, but most shut down for all of Sunday.
+It depends on the number of alcohol licenses the stores have, but most shut down on Sunday.

 However, the laws have different rules for different types of stores.
 While liquor stores shut down, grocery stores, gas stations, and convenience stores often still offer beer and wine (although not liquor) throughout the weekend.
 This is because they also sell other things and hold limited liquor licenses.